IOCCC image by Matt Zucker

 … is a good motto for those writing code for the IOCCC.

-The txzchk(1) tool source is not an original work, unless you are Cody Boone Ferguson, in which case it is original! :-) Submitting source code that uses the contents of txzchk.c, unless you are Cody Boone Ferguson, might run the risk of violating Rule 7.
+The IOCCC submission tarball validator source is not an original work, unless you are Cody Boone Ferguson, in which case it is original! :-) Submitting source code that uses the contents of txzchk.c, unless you are Cody Boone Ferguson, might run the risk of violating Rule 7.

-Neither the chkentry tool source nor the JSON parser and library nor jstrencode nor jstrdecode nor any of the other jparse tools (see the jparse repo), nor the fnamchk tool source, are original works, unless you are Cody Boone Ferguson or Landon Curt Noll, in which case they are original! :-) Submitting source code that uses the code of any of these tools or library, unless you are Cody Boone Ferguson or Landon Curt Noll, might run the risk of violating Rule 7.
+In addition to the above tools, none of the mkiocccentry tools, including, but not limited to mkiocccentry, chkentry, fnamchk and location, nor the JSON parser and library, jstrencode, jstrdecode or any of the other jparse tools (see the jparse repo), are original works, unless you are Cody Boone Ferguson or Landon Curt Noll, in which case they are original! :-) Submitting source code that uses the content of any of these tools or library, unless you are Cody Boone Ferguson or Landon Curt Noll, might run the risk of violating Rule 7.

-Unless you are Landon Curt Noll, the remaining tools in the mkiocccentry repo are NOT original works.
-Submitting source code that uses the content of those tools, unless you are Landon Curt Noll, might run the risk of violating Rule 7.
+And unless you are Landon Curt Noll, the code in dbg and dyn_array are not original works.
+Submitting source code that uses the contents of those libraries, unless you Landon Curt Noll, might run the risk of violating Rule 7.

-Rule 7 does not prohibit you from writing your own obfuscated versions of these tools, unless of course you are Landon Curt Noll, in which case you probably won’t win since judges are disqualified! :-) However, if you do write your own version, you might wish to make it do something more interesting than simply implementing the IOCCC tools’ algorithms; on the other hand, if you do this, you might want to keep in mind that writing an obfuscated version of a library runs the risk of violating Rule 1 as it is likely not a complete program.
+Rule 7 does not prohibit you from writing your own obfuscated versions of these tools, unless of course you are Landon Curt Noll, in which case you probably won’t win since IOCCC judges should not enter the IOCCC! :-) However, if you do write your own version, you might wish to make it do something more interesting than simply implementing the IOCCC tools’ algorithms.

-Even so, we do not recommend you try and submit a JSON parser due to the fact it will likely exceed the source code size limit and because you likely can’t beat flex or bison in obfuscation.
-This isn’t to say that the so-called JSON spec is not obfuscated, but unless you have some really clever way to compact and obfuscate a JSON parser more than flex and bison you will likely not win, either because of the source code size limit or because it is not as obfuscated as the lexer/parser of jparse.
+Even so, we do not recommend you try and submit a JSON parser due to the fact it will likely exceed the source code size limit and because you likely can’t beat flex and bison in obfuscation.
+This isn’t to say that the so-called JSON spec is not obfuscated, but unless you have some really clever way to compact and obfuscate a JSON parser more than flex and bison you will likely not win, either because of the source code size limit or because it is not as obfuscated as the flex and bison generated code of jparse.

 While programs that only run in a specific word size are OK, if you have to pick, choose a 64-bit word size.